How Often Should You Change Your Tires?

 If you typically drive between 12,000-15,000 miles per year, you should plan on changing your tires every 3-5 years or between 40,000-60,000 miles.
 Certain factors like your personal driving habits and local road conditions will play a major role in the overall lifespan of your tires and should also be taken into consideration.

 At Faulkner Toyota Trevose, our mission is to prepare drivers throughout Trevose, Bensalem, and Philadelphia for the long road ahead.
-Continue reading to learn more about the importance of tire health, and don’t hesitate to contact us with any questions!
+Continue reading to learn more about signs that point toward your ride needing its tires changed and more.
+Don’t hesitate to contact us with any questions!

 4 Signs You Need To Change Your Tires